Woolly's Intellectual History

-Above all, I believe the audience has its own job to do in the theater: to sort something out, to think about something in a new way, to struggle with their own feelings or values.
+Above all, I believe the audience has its own job to do in the theatre: to sort something out, to think about something in a new way, to struggle with their own feelings or values.
 If you spoon feed the audience, if you put them in a passive role, what’s left for them to do?
 We used to say, “if you don’t offend somebody, you’re probably not doing anything very important.”
 The point, obviously, is not to give offense, but to startle people enough so they participate, both during the performance and as they think about it afterwards.
 Contrary to P.T.
 Barnum’s advice, we want to never underestimate the intelligence of our audience or their readiness to engage.

 Visiting playwrights like Bruce Norris, Sarah Ruhl, and David Adjmi have expressed amazement at the intelligence of Woolly’s audience.
 They sense a rare level of curiosity and engagement, and it emboldens them to be daring and ambitious in their writing.
 Likewise, playwrights and directors respond to the depth of experience that our actors bring to working on new plays.
 Some of them have Woolly company members in mind as they create new works.

 The chemistry between Woolly’s artists and audiences is perhaps the greatest asset we have built over 37 years.
-As we begin our thirtieth season, we are challenging ourselves to deepen this connection by thinking about a new question: the relationship between theater and democracy.
-Our new theater is located just a stone’s throw from the great symbols of American democracy on the National Mall.
+As we begin our thirtieth season, we are challenging ourselves to deepen this connection by thinking about a new question: the relationship between theatre and democracy.
+Our new theatre is located just a stone’s throw from the great symbols of American democracy on the National Mall.
 How can the provocative material presented on the Woolly stage be part of the wider civic dialogue that happens every day in the nation’s capital?
 What new challenges does this pose with respect to the plays we select, the composition of our audiences, our pricing and marketing strategies, and the way we engage with other organizations and individuals in our city?